kandev/postfix/README.md

 Daily cron job is running to automatically renew any expiring certificates.

 ## Mail client configuration ##
-Some mail client apps try to autodiscover your mail server address and settings right after you fill your email address.
-More details can be found in *Tips* section below.

-The easiest ways is to create file named **config-v1.1.xml** with the following example content:
+To enable autodiscovery of server configuration parameters, create file named **config-v1.1.xml** with the following example content:
 ```
 <?xml version="1.0" encoding="UTF-8"?>